wagtail/sphinx-wagtail-theme/README.rst

 `.github/workflows/python-package.yml`

 1. `build`

-   Install the `requirements` defined in `requirements.txt` and lint included python files.
+   Lint the Python files.

 2. `package`

-   Builds an installable package of the module and provides it as downloadable artifact.
+   Build an installable package of the module and provide it as downloadable artifact.

 3. `sphinx-quickstart-local`

-   Builds a sphinx quickstart documentation and uses the current checkout as theme
+   Build a minimal sample documentation obtained from `sphinx-quickstart` with the theme version of the current checkout. ((?))

 4. `sphinx-quickstart-package`

-   Builds a sphinx quickstart documentation and uses the artifact from step `package` as theme
+   Build a minimal sample documentation obtained from `sphinx-quickstart` with the theme version (artifact) of step `package` as theme.

 This workflow is executed on every `push` or `pull_request`.